-This adjustment is between 40-150Hz.
+This adjustment is between 40Hz-150Hz.
 If your preamplifier/processor has a dedicated "LFE" or "SUB" output, then you should be using the input jack labeled "SUBWOOFER INPUT".
 This input bypasses the crossover because the filtering function is handled upstream in the Dolby Digital/DTS processor.
 When your processor is not on a Dolby or DTS source format, it will make the necessary filtering for the LFE output so this input configuration will yield the best result for that equipment.
 If you have a home theater system, this is more than likely the input you should use.

 If you do not have a dedicated output for the subwoofer, you should be using the left and right "LINE INPUT" jacks.
-In this situation it is recommended to use the adjustable crossover in the x-sub.
-Begin at the highest setting (150Hz) and slowly dial it down until it seems as if the bass is anchored in the front speakers rather than just the subwoofer.
-We strongly recommend settings above 80Hz because this will allow a nice blend with the x-ls monitors without making them work too hard with reproducing the bulk of the low frequencies.
+In this situation it is recommended to use the adjustable crossover in the subwoofer.
+Begin at the highest setting and slowly dial it down until it seems as if the bass is anchored in the front speakers rather than just the subwoofer.
+We strongly recommend settings above 80Hz because this will allow a nice blend with the other ELT525 speakers without making them work too hard with reproducing the bulk of the low frequencies.
+Note that the front speakers are "protected" only if the pre/pro is switched to SMALL.
 If you are a traditional 2 channel enthusiast or are using components free of a dedicated LFE output, this method is then the correct choice.